Dragons of Desolation

 Dragons of Desolation is the fourth and final module in the first major story arc in the Dungeons & Dragons Dragonlance series of game modules.
 It is one of the fourteen Dragonlance adventures published by TSR between 1984 and 1986.
 The module is intended for player characters of level 6–8.

 The events of this module were not covered in the original Dragonlance Chronicles but are told in the novel Dragons of the Dwarven Depths by Margaret Weis and Tracy Hickman.

 Plot synopsis

-Dragons of Desolation is an adventure in which the player characters (PCs) have discovered the underground kingdom of Thorbardin, where the dwarves are already contending with forces of the draconians.
+Dragons of Desolation is an adventure in which the players use pregenerated characters that conform to the list of characters in the Dragonlance Chronicles.
+The heroes have discovered the underground kingdom of Thorbardin, where the dwarves are already contending with forces of the draconians.
 The characters must find the legendary Hammer of Kharas in a floating castle to obtain aid from the dwarves.
 The module details the realm of Thorbardin, which is mapped out on reusable modular sections.

 In this module, the dragon armies have conquered the North.
 The PCs must lead a band of refugees to the Doors of Thorbardin and convince the dwarves to let them pass by meeting their price.
 All of this must be done before the draconians find the hidden camp used by the refugees and destroy it.